Mark Nichols

 ____________________________________________

-Our second customer acquisition press release is below for the collaboration we made with Stanford University for their e-publication and e-learning services.
-Consider that Stanford was one of the first two nodes of the internet (along with UCLA), and we were hosting and broadcasting their website.
+Stanford was one of the first two nodes of the internet, along with UCLA, in 1969, and we were now hosting and broadcasting their website on our global network in 1997.
+Consider the magnitude of the value proposition of our global network, such that Stanford and Cisco were our first two clients.
 Our services also included providing Stanford with the internet platform that the founders of Google used for upstream ISP connections to build the first repository of Google search results, while the founders were graduate school students at Stanford University in 1998 (google.stanford.edu).

-With Cisco and Stanford as our first two clients, the world of technology and finance began to take serious notice.
+With Cisco and Stanford on-boarded, the world of technology and finance began to take very serious notice.

 ____________________________________________

-The press release below from 1998 is for eTrade customer acquisition, investment, and board seat.
+The press release for our eTrade customer acquisition, investment, and board seat.
 Prior to this, we had Visa on-network since 1997, and it was only a few months later that we brought online Charles Schwab and MasterCard.
-Seamless and global eCommerce on a six-continent scale had been realized, in effect for the first time in every major metro worldwide and only available on our network.
+Seamless and global eCommerce with Visa, MasterCard, Charles Schwab, and E*Trade were all simultaneously available on a six-continent scale, in effect for the first time in every major metro worldwide and only available on our network.

 ____________________________________________